Contact our Medical Professionals Your appointment request is not guaranteed until you receive confirmation from our WMG office.

 Injured construction worker in Milwaukee looking for workers' compensation

-Milwaukee Workers’ Compensation Doctor
+Milwaukee Workers’ Compensation Doctors

-In 2023 over
+over

 & illnesses reported by employers in WI

+You have the right to choose your own doctor for a workplace injury in Wisconsin.
+You are not required to see your employer’s preferred provider.
 Wisconsin Medical Group guarantees injured employees receive the medical treatment and full benefits they are entitled to.
 The medical doctors and orthopedic physical therapists at Wisconsin Medical Group treat injuries related to falls, repetitive stress injuries, lacerations, overexertion and all other work-related accidents.

 Schedule Appointment